 To change the address of a corporation, you must file a Notice of Change of Address online (paper forms are not accepted).
 There is a $20 fee to change the address of a corporation.

 If you have narrowed down the industry in which you’d like to start a business, reading related book, periodicals and blogs can help you generate ideas.
 If you haven’t narrowed down your industry yet, you can follow BC Business and Business in Vancouver to identify local business trends.
-You can check out trendhunter.com and trendwatching.com for emerging global trends, as well as springwise.com, the Business Opportunities Weblog and Entrepreneur magazine’s Annual 100 Brilliant Ideas list for business ideas.
+You can check out trendhunter.com and trendwatching.com for emerging global trends, as well as springwise.com, the Business Opportunities Weblog and Entrepreneur magazine is good for new business articles.

 Once you have an idea for a business, you can do a preliminary assessment of its feasibility using Small Business BC’s Evaluate Your Business Idea handout.